ftrackhq/ftrack-recipes/python/README.rst

 Environment variables.
 ----------------------
-The code will have to connect to your ftrack server.
-We do expect therefore, to be able to find some basic `environment variable <http://ftrack-python-api.rtd.ftrack.com/en/stable/environment_variables.html?highlight=environment>`_.
+As the code will have to connect to your ftrack server, in order to work, we do expect, to be able to find some basic `environment variable <http://ftrack-python-api.rtd.ftrack.com/en/stable/environment_variables.html?highlight=environment>`_ set.

 * FTRACK_SERVER : the address of your ftrack server
 * FTRACK_API_USER: the username to be used to authenticate to the server
-* FTRAcK_API_KEY: user's api key to authenticate to the server
+* FTRACK_API_KEY: user's api key to authenticate to the server

 Run as standalone.